 Average Reviews:

-"What have we got?
+(More customer reviews)"What have we got?
 Echoes, interference, gold, and now acid.
 Yes, similar properties to formic acid.
 It's strange, isn't it?" says the Doctor on the planet Vortis, on which the TARDIS has been forced to land.
 It's a dark and forbidding place, dotted with mesas and plateaus.

 The Zarbi, gigantic ants, with larvae guns, sowbug-looking creatures with a long snout that shoot lethal bolts of electricity, terrorize the Doctor and his friends.
 Trying to regain their planet are the Menoptera, gentle butterfly-like creatures.